watthem/loving-jamstack/src/pages/en/tutorials/building-a-better-portfolio.md

 ### Notable

+There's so many frameworks out there, it's hard to keep track of them all.
+Here are some notable ones that we've seen used for portfolios:

-Apollo is an interesting framework since it allows you to combine the power of React with the simplicity of Vue.
+- [Astro](https://Astro.build) is an interesting framework since it allows you to combine the power of React with the simplicity of Vue.
 It is a great choice for developers who want to build a portfolio using both React and Vue, but don't want to commit to one or the other.
+- [MetalSmith](https://metalsmith.io/) is a powerful and versatile static site generator that is built on top of Node.js.
+It is easy to learn and has a wide range of components and tools to create stunning websites.
+Additionally, MetalSmith has great documentation and a vibrant community of developers.

 ## Choosing a UI library